 Despite the good cycle network, research shows that in Stevenage the split for travelling to work is around 68% by car, 3% by cycle and 11% by foot.

-To encourage more people to take up the active modes of travel, the council is proposing a borough wide Cycle Hire Scheme.
+To encourage more people to take up the active modes of travel, the council has proposed and implemented a borough wide cycle hire scheme.
+The schemes objectives are to:

 The map below shows all the existing Beryl bays in Stevenage